xzebcex/Type-And-Count/README.md

 5. The program will return the number of words in your line of text.

 ## Example
-Input: "Hello this is a test line"
+Input: "Hello this is a test line".
 Output: "6"

 ## Technical details